Cheesewizard/Unity-Games/README.md

 # Unity-Games
-A folder for storing games which I will re-create to practice my c# and unity knowledge.
+A folder for storing games which I will create to practice my c# and unity knowledge.

 **RPG Game**